ymakwan1/CS-575/makwana_y_p3/README.md

 ** Command: make clean ** <br>
  Description: On the running the ** make clean ** command, it cleans all the class files.

- ## To test different cases, such as more than 2 inputs, string length more than 100.

- ## Use any of these commands after you have ran the make command, you can edit the string to whatever you feel suitable.
+ ## Use any of these commands after you have ran the make command.

- ## For normal working
- java project3/driver/Driver AGGTAB GXTXAYB

- ## For string less than 2
+ ## For Longest Common Subsequence

- java project3/driver/Driver AGGTAB
+  java project3/lcs/LCSDriver argument1 argument2

- ## For more than 2 strings in input.
+ ## For Floyd's Algorithm
- java project3/driver/Driver AGGTAB GXTXAYB XAXAXA

- ## For string length in input more than 100 characters.
- java project3/driver/Driver AGGTAB ACGTTCGGCCTCTGAGGCTAGTCGACAGATCTTCTCGGATCCGACTAGGTACCTTCTAGGATTCACAGGTGCTAGCTGACTAGCTACCTTGAGTAGTCTCTA
+  java project3/floyds/FloydsDriver

  -----------------------------------------------------------------------
   ## The output is generated in the following fashion.